Stuycs-K/final-project-3-lin-ryan-chen-vinson/WORKLOG.md

 ### 6/4/24
 - added highlighting feature (red for possible squares, green for selected square)

+### 6/5/24 + 6/6/24
+- added highlighting original position and new position
+- began working on castling

 ## GROUP MEMBER 2

 ### 5/23/24